 Cadence sensors can make the ride feel a bit jerky.
 When the motor engages, it can cause a surge of power that jerks you forward.
 This happens because the motor only has one speed.
 It’s either on or off.

 You feel this jerky motion every time you stop pedaling then start pedaling again.
-For example, maybe you decide to stop pedaling and coast for a bit.
+For example, maybe you decide to quit pedaling and coast for a bit.
 The motor will cut off.
-When you start pedaling again, the motor re-engages and you surge forward until you reach your cursing speed.
+When you start pedaling again, the motor re-engages and you surge forward until you reach your cruising speed.

-This jerky motion is more noticeable while riding at higher levels of assist.
+This jerky motion is more noticeable while riding at higher pedal assist level.
 At the lower levels of assist, the ride feels smoother.
-It is also more noticeable on ebikes with larger motors.
+It is also more noticeable on electric bikes with larger motors.
 With a 1000 watt motor, you’ll feel a strong surge of power when the motor kicks in.
 With a 250 watt motor, the ride feels smoother.

-Of course, the pedal assist sensors aren’t the only factor affecting ride quality.
+Of course, the sensors aren’t the only factor affecting ride quality.
 Motor placement also plays a big role.
-Mid-motor ebikes usually offer a more natural ride quality than hub motor ebike because the power is delivered through the chain.
+Mid-motor ebikes usually offer a more natural ride quality than hub motor ebike because they deliver power through the chain.
 The power delivery feels the same as when you pedal.
 Hub motor ebikes provide power directly to the wheel.
 This feels a bit less natural.
 Like you’re being pushed or pulled.

 The quality of the components also plays a role in ride quality.
 High-end drivetrain components can make the ride feel smoother.
 Wide, high-volume tires and a suspension system can improve traction and handling and give the bike a more plush ride.

 Winner: Torque sensors offer a smoother and more natural ride quality.
 Cadence sensors can create a jerky sensation when the motor kicks on.